 With all-American good looks and a reputation that preceded him through his father, Fonda continued to play romantic leads during much of the early to mid-1960s.
 But in 1966, Fonda turned on his golden boy persona as he began to take on roles that were increasingly anti-establishment, earning him notoriety as both a delinquent and rebel.
 Such films included Roger Corman's 1966 film The Wild Angels, in which he played a motorcycle gang leader, and 1967's The Trip.

 In 1969, Fonda pushed the envelope even further when he produced and starred in Easy Rider as Wyatt "Captain America" Earp.
 The film co-starred Dennis Hopper and Jack Nicholson as freewheeling, pot-smoking adventurers and became one of the era's cultural landmarks.
-But it also proved to be an unexpected commercial success, grossing more than $19 million at the box office and earning Fonda an Oscar nomination for Best Screenplay.
+But it also proved to be an unexpected commercial success, grossing more than $19 million at the box office and earning Fonda an Academy Award nomination for best screenplay.